-The Shannon’s building on Ann St was built in the 1920s, a large warehouse/factory space was created on the first floor.
+The Zoo is located in the Shannon’s building on Ann St was built in the 1920s, a large warehouse/factory space was created on the first floor.
 Perhaps it was deemed more viable to make a space for manufacturing.
 Many of the original features of the building remain, including lead light windows in the downstairs shop entrances, exterior tiling, intricate brick work within the façade, timber sash windows on the first floor and street awning.
 Fast forward 40 years… in 1992 711 Ann St transformed yet again – into The Zoo, a cult venue that has hosted the likes of The Pixies, Silverchair, Violent Soho, The Black Keys, Gomez, Tortoise, Mogwai, Nick Cave and the Dirty Three, Ben Harper, Stephen Malkmus, Real Estate, Jon Spencer Blues Explosion, Regurgitator, Spiderbait, Powderfinger, Emilaini Torrini, Lorde, Resin Dogs, Butterfingers and thousands of other local, national and international artists and special events.

-Although young in her years, Pixie has gained knowledge and skill beyond her years, a passionate innovator and entrepreneur.
-She is the Winner of the 2016 Queensland Telstra Young Business Woman of the Year, the 2016 Commonwealth Bank’s Australian of the Day, a collaborative author in the motivation and small business book Gumption Trigger, as well as having the background and experience of bringing up over five businesses from the ground up.
+24 years on it’s the beginning and the end of an era, time to pass the baton to Miss Pixie Weyand to carry The Zoo’s legacy into the new generation.
+Although young in her years, Pixie has gained knowledge and skill beyond her years, a passionate lover of music, she is the Winner of the 2016 Queensland Telstra Young Business Woman of the Year, the 2016 Commonwealth Bank’s Australian of the Day, a collaborative author in the motivation and small business book Gumption Trigger, as well as having the background and experience of bringing up over five businesses from the ground up.